 The teams take full responsibility for the IT products and services they create.
 They provide end-to-end performance support, which significantly improves the responsibility level as well as the quality of the products created.

-In the fast-changing world characterized by constant technology innovations, changes in business goals and consumer demands, end-to-end responsibility means that organizations must adapt continuously to these changing circumstances.
+Software development sees constant technological innovation and changes in business goals and consumer demands.
+The DevOps principle of end-to-end responsibility means that organizations must adapt continuously to these changing circumstances.

-A DevOps culture ensures that organizations strongly focus on continuous improvement to get rid of process waste and optimize performance, cost, and speed of delivery.
-It helps unites teams to support continuous integration and delivery (CI/CD) pipelines through optimizing processes and automation.
-Such an approach promotes efficiency during the development and deployment process while automation allows for rapid application releases with minimal downtime.
+A DevOps culture ensures that organizations focus on continuous improvement to optimize performance, cost, and speed of delivery.
+It helps unite teams to support continuous integration and continuous delivery (CI/CD) pipelines through optimizing processes and automation.
+This approach promotes efficiency during the development and deployment process, while automation allows for rapid application releases with minimal downtime.

 Implement Automation